Medevac jet with 6 people on board crashes in northeast Philadelphia neighborhood

 By Dalia Faheid, Pete Muntean, Mark Morales, Danny Freeman, Taylor Romine and Aaron Cooper, CNN

-(CNN) — A twin-engine medevac jet crashed in a neighborhood in northeast Philadelphia Friday night, causing a fiery explosion, according to authorities and video from the scene.
+(CNN) — A twin-engine medevac jet carrying a child patient and her mother crashed in a neighborhood in northeast Philadelphia Friday night, causing a fiery explosion, according to authorities and video from the scene.

-The Learjet 55 with six people on board crashed around 6:30 p.m.
-ET after departing from Northeast Philadelphia Airport, the Federal Aviation Administration told CNN.
+The Learjet 55 with six people on board crashed after departing from Northeast Philadelphia Airport, the Federal Aviation Administration told CNN.

+On board was a pediatric patient and her mother, returning home to Mexico after the child had been treated in Philadelphia, said Shai Gold, spokesperson for flight operator Jet Rescue Air Ambulance.
+The girl was being treated for an illness at Shriners Children’s Hospital in northeast Philadelphia, city officials said Saturday.

-The private business jet was en route to Springfield-Branson National Airport in Missouri, the FAA said.
-Radio audio from air traffic control describes the downed Learjet as a “medevac” flight.
+The downed Learjet was en route to Springfield-Branson National Airport in Missouri, the FAA said.
+Gold told CNN the flight planned to stop for refueling at the Springfield airport before continuing to its final destination of Tijuana, Mexico.

+Also on board were four crew members, Gold said – a pilot, co-pilot, paramedic and doctor.
+All six people on board were Mexican nationals, according to Mexico’s foreign ministry.

+“At this time, we cannot confirm any survivors,” the air ambulance company said earlier Friday.

-The plane reached 1,650 feet shortly after takeoff before plunging, according to data from ADS-B Exchange.
+The plane took off just after 6 p.m.
+ET and reached 1,650 feet before plunging, according to data from ADS-B Exchange.
 The data shows the final speed of descent was 11,000 feet per minute.

 As an air traffic controller tries to contact the plane, there’s a callout, heard on LiveATC.net, “Medevac med service, northeast tower.
 Medevac med service, northeast tower.
 Are you on frequency?”